MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/use-the-net-framework-data-provider-for-siebel-ebusiness-applications.md

 ---
 description: "Learn more about: Use the .NET Framework Data Provider for Siebel eBusiness Applications"
-title: "Use the .NET Framework Data Provider for Siebel eBusiness Applications | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Use the .NET Framework Data Provider for Siebel eBusiness Applications" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "ADO.NET programming, performing operations"
-  - "Data Provider for Siebel, overview" ms.assetid: 97fe4f95-c9ae-42f1-a159-1b0e98607b31
-caps.latest.revision: 4
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Use the .NET Framework Data Provider for Siebel eBusiness Applications
 This section provides instructions on using the [!INCLUDE[adoprovidersiebellong](../../includes/adoprovidersiebellong-md.md)] ([!INCLUDE[adoprovidersiebelshort](../../includes/adoprovidersiebelshort-md.md)]).
 This section provides information about: